 There are several different types of mortgage programs available to buyers in Washington State, but fixed-rate mortgages tend to be the most common.
 That said, buyers can choose between long- and short-term fixed rate mortgages, and the one you choose will depend on how much you can set aside for mortgage payments and what your overall budgeting goals are.

 Let’s take a look at both 15-year and 30-year fixed-rate mortgages.

-According to a 2017 report from Freddie Mac, about 90% of home buyers were using the “standard” 30-year fixed-rate mortgage to buy a house.
-While the usage and popularity might have changed a bit since then, it is still the most popular financing option among borrowers in Washington.
+According to Freddie Mac, about 90% of home buyers use the “standard” 30-year fixed-rate mortgage to buy a house.

 You have options when choosing a fixed-rate type of loan.
 You don’t necessarily have to take it out for 30 years.
 Some borrowers choose to use a 15-year option instead of the more popular 30-year term.
 There are pros and cons to having a shorter repayment window.

 At a glance: Choosing a 15-year (versus a 30-year) mortgage loan could save you a significant amount of money over the long term.
 That’s because you are paying interest for fewer years.
 Additionally, 15-year mortgages typically offer lower rates than their longer 30-year counterparts.
 The downside is that a 15-year loan would result in a higher monthly payment, since the repayment window is half the length.

 So, should you use a 15- or 30-year fixed mortgage rates in Washington?